Peakboard/peakboard-templates.github.io/_templates/Overview-Production-Line/en.md

 ---
 layout: article
-title: Overview of a Production Line
+title: overview of a production line
 description:
   - This visualization enables a holistic overview of a production line by means of a generic background graphic.
 Thus, different machine statuses, target/actual comparisons, OEE and much more can be displayed in real time.
 Replace the static variables with your data sources in order to map your production line holistically in just a few steps.
 lang: en